Charles IX, King of France

 Charles IX, circa 1561; Credit- Wikipedia

-Charles inherited a kingdom that was divided between Roman Catholics and Protestant French Huguenots.
-Charles needed a make a strong Catholic marriage to help combat the Protestant French Huguenots and to cement an alliance between the House of Habsburg and the House of Valois.
-Originally, Catherine de Medici wanted Charles to marry Archduchess Anna of Austria, the eldest daughter of Maximilian II, Holy Roman Emperor and his first cousin Maria of Spain, daughter of Charles V, Holy Roman Emperor and King of Spain, and Isabella of Portugal.
+Charles inherited a kingdom divided between Roman Catholics and Protestant French Huguenots.
+Charles needed a make a strong Catholic marriage to help combat the Protestant French Huguenots and cement an alliance between the House of Habsburg and the House of Valois.
+Originally, Catherine de Medici wanted Charles to marry Archduchess Anna of Austria, the eldest daughter of Maximilian II, Holy Roman Emperor and his first cousin Maria of Austria, daughter of Charles V, Holy Roman Emperor and King of Spain, and Isabella of Portugal.
 However, after the death of his third wife Elisabeth of Valois (Catherine’s daughter and Charles’ sister), King Philip II of Spain married Archduchess Anna of Austria, his niece (her mother was his sister).
 So, Catherine de’Medici settled for Maximilian II’s second daughter Archduchess Elisabeth of Austria.

 Charles’ wife Elisabeth of Austria; Credit – Wikipedia